godycnyama/premcal-backend/README.md

-# Name

-Premium Calculator
+# Premium Calculator

 # Description

-This is an application for calculating insurance premiums given a 13 digit South African ID Number.The front-end is based on Angular 8, Angular Material 8 and CovalentUI.The back end is based on Hapi.js v18, a node.js based framework.
+This is an application for calculating insurance premiums given a 13 digit South African ID Number.The front-end is based on Angular 8, Angular Material 8 and CovalentUI.The back end is based on Hapi.js v18, a node.js based framework.The database is MongoDB.

 # Installation/Setup